-3. Click another point anywhere in the upper-right region of the drawing area (see Figure 1.27).
+3. Click another point anywhere in the upper-right region of the drawing area, but avoid getting too close to the ViewCube (see Figure 1.27).
 A rectangle appears.
+If you happen to accidentally open the ViewCube context menu, press Escape once and you will be able to position the corner.
 You'll learn more about the different cursor shapes and what they mean in Chapter 2.